lucaleonect/nqa_server/README.md

 - `docs/solver.md` — solver container layout, execution pipeline, and CUDA considerations.

 Contributions and suggestions are welcome—open an issue or submit a PR with proposed changes.

+## Acknowledgements

+- This workflow is powered by the open-source [Optuna](https://optuna.org/) optimization framework; huge thanks to the Optuna community for their work on reproducible, scalable hyperparameter search.
+- The interactive study visualization shipped in the API relies on [Optuna Dashboard](https://github.com/optuna/optuna-dashboard), and we appreciate the maintainers for making it available.